huskycode/puppet-discourse/README.md

 * Set up nginx (adding server_names_hash_bucket_size 64; to http section)
 * Set up email
-* Need to add a script for bluepill.
-I am deciding whether we should use upstart instead.
 * Clean up the Execs to be idempotent
-* Make hostname a template variable
 * Have an instruction on how to configure a secure password

 How to use